A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Two extensions of Theorem 1.2 for unbounded metrics

 outside of any neighbourhood of $\Delta$.
 Then let $\phi^\nu_t=\tau^\nu_t+\psi^\nu$.
 Now consider the curvature formula (3.2) \be \langle\Theta^\nu u_t,u_t\rangle_t= p_*(c_n i\ddbar\phi^\nu_t \wedge \hat u\wedge\overline{\hat u} e^{-\phi^\nu_t}) +\int_X \|\dbar v^\nu_t\|^2 e^{-\phi^\nu_t}idt\wedge d\bar t \ee We want to see that the second term in the right hand side tends to zero given that the curvature $\Theta^\nu$ tends to zero, and the problem is that the first term on the right hand side has a negative part.
 However,

 can for any $t$ be estimated from below by \be -\epsilon_\nu \|\hat u\|^2 -C\int_U |v^\nu_t|^2 e^{-\phi^\nu} \ee where $U$ is any small neighbourhood of $\Delta$ if we choose $\nu$ large.
 This means, first, that we still have at least a uniform upper estimate on $\dbar v^\nu_t$.
 This, in turn gives by the technical lemma below that the $L^2$-norm of $v^\nu_t$ over a small neighbourhood of $\Delta$ must be small if the neighbourhood is small.
 Shrinking the neighbourhood as $\nu$ grows we can then arrange things so that the negative part in the right hand side goes to zero.
-Therefore the $L^2$-norm of $\dbar v^\nu_t$ goes to zero after all, and after that the proof proceeds as before.
-We collect this in the next theorem. \begin{thm} Assume that $-(K_X+S)\geq 0$ and that $H^{0,1}(X)=0$.
-Let $\phi_t=\tau_t+\psi$ be a curve of metrics on $-K_X$ where
+Therefore the $L^2$-norm of $\dbar v^\nu_t$ goes to zero after all, and the limit of